Shrine of Lal Shahbaz Qalandar: Building

 The original shrine was built in 1356, but was subsequently upgraded.
 The completed portions are now extensively covered in white marble, glazed tiles, and mirror work.
 The shrine's gold-plated main door was donated by the last Shah of Iran, Mohammad Reza Pahlavi, in the 1970s.
 The saint's tomb is located under the shrine's central dome, with some illumination provided by small earthen oil lamps similar to those used in Hindu ceremonies.

 Much of the shrine was to be rebuilt on the orders of Prime Minister Benazir Bhutto after portions of the central dome collapsed in 1994.
 A new gilded dome was completed, while the shrine's dhamaal courtyard was also built at this time.
 The dome's height is 110 feet, while its diameter is 56 feet.
 The dome's outer surface is gilded with gold-plated tiles from the United Arab Emirates, while the interior surface is decorated with tile from Iran.

-Sunni mosque and Shia temple were to also have been constructed at the shrine as part of Bhutto's renovation plans.
+A Sunni and Shia mosque were to also have been constructed at the shrine as part of Bhutto's renovation plans.
 A shopping centre, new lavatories, and a resting place for travelers were also to have been built.
 A CCTV-camera system was also to have been deployed in a 4 kilometre radius around the shrine, though most of the cameras were eventually stolen after being delivered to local police in 2011, with the theft remaining unreported to higher authorities for several months.